A Marstrand type slicing theorem for subsets of $\mathbb{Z}^2 \subset \mathbb{R}^2$ with the mass dimension: Asymptotic results for and

 The Tchebysheff argument now applies as in the finite field case, and clearly the area of $(0,M]^{2}$ which consists of pairs $(u,v)$ such that $|E_{N} \cap \lfloor l_{{(u,v)}})\rfloor|\leq \frac{k(M,N)}{M}|E_N| $ is at least $M^{2}(1-\frac{1}{k(M,N)})$, where $k(M,N)$ is any positive function of $M,N$ which goes to infinity sublinearly in both $M,N$.

 Now we would take the limit of $N,M$ both going to infinity, seemingly having freedom over both $M,N$ while doing so.
-However, if we always choose $M>>N$ in the process of taking the simultaneous limits $M,N \to \infty$, then in each step of the limiting process, except a small fraction $O(\frac{N}{M})$, all of the other lines would have $v>>N$.
-In that case each of these lines would have no intersection with the set $E_N$ in each step of the limiting process, and it is thus an incorrect counting \footnote{if $M>>N^{2}$ we would conclude that for the majority of the lines $\lfloor l_{u,v} \cap E \rfloor$ has zero cardinality, since the upper bound is $\frac{k(M,N)}{M}E_N\leq \frac{k(M,N)}{M}N^{2} \to 0$ in this case if $M>>N^{2}$.}.
-On the other hand, while taking the limit if we always choose $N>>M$, then the upper bound for $|E_N \cap \lfloor l_{(u,v)} \rfloor|$ becomes far weaker than optimal, although there is no counting error.
+However, if we always choose $M\gg N$ in the process of taking the simultaneous limits $M,N \to \infty$, then in each step of the limiting process, except a small fraction $O(\frac{N}{M})$, all of the other lines would have $v\gg N$.
+In that case each of these lines would have no intersection with the set $E_N$ in each step of the limiting process, and this is an incorrect way of taking the limit\footnote{if $M\gg N^{2}$ we would conclude that for the majority of the lines $\lfloor l_{u,v} \cap E \rfloor$ has zero cardinality, since the upper bound is $\frac{k(M,N)}{M}E_N\leq \frac{k(M,N)}{M}N^{2} \to 0$ in this case if $M\gg N^{2}$.}.
+On the other hand, while taking the limit if we always choose $N\gg M$, then the upper bound for $|E_N \cap \lfloor l_{(u,v)} \rfloor|$ becomes far weaker than optimal, although there is no counting error.

 Optimally we take $M=\frac{N}{\alpha}$, where $\alpha>1$ and $\alpha=O(1)$.
 In that case, all the lines under consideration during each step of the limiting process intersects $E_N$, and when we take the limit of $N \to \infty$, we would get the correct limiting value for each pair $(u,v)$ with $u>1$ and $ v>1$.
 We consider $k(M,N)=\sqrt{\log M \log N}$.
 For the purpose of taking the limit, we might as well take $\alpha=1$, and the result we have is that for asymptotically almost every line $\lfloor l_{(u,v)} \rfloor$,